OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 - Requisition Service now uses Stock Management to handle adjustment reasons and to store stock data in stock cards.
 This change does not alter end-user functionality in Requisitions, but it does allow users with Stock Management rights to begin viewing stock cards with data populated from requisitions.
-This change also requires a data migration script to upgrade olderx version 3 systems to 3.2.0.
+This change also requires a data migration script to upgrade older version 3 systems to 3.2.0.
 (See Requisition component below.)

 API Changes